-Everyone in your vehicle needs to be buckled up all the time, including babies and children.
-Every state in the United States and all Canadian provinces require that small children ride in proper restraint systems.
+Everyone in your vehicle needs to be buckled up at all times, including babies and children.
+Every state in the United States, and every Canadian province, requires that small children ride in proper restraint systems.
 This is the law, and you can be prosecuted for ignoring it.